slaterjohn/lighthouse-a11y-audit/README.md

 # lighthouse-a11y-audit
 Run Lighthouse accessibility reports against multiple websites and see an overview of the results.

-Disclaimer: this is hacked together to serve a purpose.
+**Disclaimer: this is hacked together to serve a purpose.
 It doesn't handle errors well and it's not that customisable.
-It just runs a11y lighthouse tests against URLs you give it.
+It just runs a11y lighthouse tests against URLs you give it.**

 ## Installation
-Requires Node v16.13.1
+Requires `NodeJS v16.13.1`

 Clone this repo and run.